ONTAP 9 Manuals ( CA08871-402 )

 ARP performance and frequency considerations

-The ARP feature can have a minimal impact on system performance as measured in throughput and peak IOPS.
-The impact of the ARP feature is highly dependent on volume workloads.
-For most typical or common workloads, the following configuration limits are recommended:
+ARP can have a minimal impact on system performance as measured in throughput and peak IOPS.
+The impact of the ARP feature depends on the specific volume workloads.
+For common workloads, the following configuration limits are recommended:

 Workload characteristics Recommended volume limit per node Performance degradation when per-node volume limit is exceeded *